Remembering the Starr Report As We Await the Mueller Report

 On September 11, 1998, millions of Americans took a break from their daily newspaper to rush online and download the “Referral to the United States House of Representatives pursuant to Title 28, United States Code, § 595(c).”
 At several hundred pages, the Starr Report dwarfed the capacity of a print edition, plus everyone wanted to skip to the dirty stuff.

 Frank wasn’t exaggerating.
 An estimated 20 million people read the Starr Report online (or from printed downloads) within two days.
 Government servers crashed, and media sites scrambled to offer alternative feeding tubes for the insatiable demand.
-This was when less than half the U.S. population was online, and there were no social media to goose things along.
+This was when less than half the U.S. population was online, and there was no social media to goose things along.

-So far as we know, the Mueller Report won’t have one key feature that made the Starr Report sensational reading: accounts of presidential sex.
+So far as we know, the Mueller report won’t have one key feature that made the Starr Report sensational reading: accounts of presidential sex.
 Starr’s account went into intimate and prurient detail about Clinton’s encounters with Monica Lewinsky, to a degree that exceeded anything necessary to support the essential claim that he had lied about his sex life in a sworn deposition in an unrelated case, and later in grand jury testimony, as one sober observer later explained:

 The Starr Report, however, went far beyond establishing that the President lied when he denied having sexual relations with Lewinsky, and included sexual details of various encounters that suggest the Report also had as its purpose to embarrass Clinton and thus limit his effectiveness as President.
 Perhaps no detail revealed in the Starr Report better illustrates this prosecutorial overkill than the decision to include a description of Clinton putting a cigar in Lewinsky’s vagina, then putting it in his own mouth and saying that it “tastes good” (3-31-96).
-The cigar incident would inspire countless jokes by late- night comics and greatly weakened the ability of the President to ever again be seen as “presidential.”
+The cigar incident would inspire countless jokes by late-night comics and greatly weakened the ability of the President to ever again be seen as “presidential.”

 Much later it became a matter of considerable interest that at least one Starr staffer who argued for the humiliating level of sexual detail was a young attorney named Brett Kavanaugh.
-Whatever the Starr team’s motives, it produced a tome that TIME magazine described as “a fetid blend of libido and legalese that reads like Jackie Collins by way of the Congressional Quarterly.”
+Whatever the Starr team’s motives, it produced a tome that Time magazine described as “a fetid blend of libido and legalese that reads like Jackie Collins by way of the Congressional Quarterly.”
 And however eagerly the public snapped up the document and waded through the turgid language of the law looking for the nasty bits, there’s no question its scope and voyeurism significantly discredited the report and the Republican House that used it to impeach its chief subject.
 Even Starr eventually regretted the whole thing.

 At the time, though, the Starr Report was the culmination of a four-year investigation that began with the alleged Whitewater land deal in Arkansas and then drifted, uncontrolled, into all sorts of reports and rumors about the Clintons, eventually settling on his much-discussed if poorly documented sexual dalliances.
-Then Starr received tips involving evidence turned up during a lawsuit against Clinton by alleged Arkansas sexual assault victim Paula Jones, and soon the story broke, first as second-hand buzz in the Drudge Report, and soon in the Washington Post and Newsweek, when America first heard the name of Monica Lewinsky.
+Then Starr received tips involving evidence turned up during a lawsuit against Clinton by alleged Arkansas sexual-assault victim Paula Jones, and soon the story broke, first as secondhand buzz in the Drudge Report, and soon in the Washington Post and Newsweek, when America first heard the name Monica Lewinsky.

 As it happens, I was working at the Democratic Leadership Council, a political group closely associated with Clinton, when that first front-page story appeared in the Post on January 21, 1998.
-It was so alarming that the senior staff of the DLC assembled after close-of-business at our CEO’s home to discuss the implications.
+It was so alarming that the senior staff of the DLC assembled after close of business at our CEO’s home to discuss the implications.
 After years of hearing talk about sexual allegations against Clinton, we all instinctively knew this was the one that might stick:

 The expansion of the investigation was prompted by information brought to Starr within the past few weeks by a former White House aide who surreptitiously made tape recordings of conversations she had with the former White House intern describing a relationship with Clinton.